skmatti/cilium/Documentation/cmdref/cilium-agent.md

       --datapath-mode string                                    Datapath mode name (default "veth") -D, --debug                                                   Enable debugging mode
-      --debug-verbose strings                                   List of enabled verbose debug groups --devices strings                                         List of devices facing cluster/external network (used for BPF NodePort, BPF masquerading and host firewall); supports '+' as wildcard in device name, e.g. 'eth+'
+      --debug-verbose strings                                   List of enabled verbose debug groups --device-prefixes-to-exclude strings                      (Google-internal) List of prefixes of devices for Cilium to exclude
+      --devices strings                                         List of devices facing cluster/external network (used for BPF NodePort, BPF masquerading and host firewall); supports '+' as wildcard in device name, e.g. 'eth+'
       --direct-routing-device string                            Device name used to connect nodes in direct routing mode (used by BPF NodePort, BPF host routing; if empty, automatically set to a device with k8s InternalIP/ExternalIP or with a default route)
       --disable-cnp-status-updates                              Do not send CNP NodeStatus updates to the Kubernetes api-server (recommended to run with "cnp-node-status-gc-interval=0" in cilium-operator)